apache/mesos/docs/csi.md

   from a CSI plugin.
 This field must not be set by frameworks.
 * `metadata`: This maps to CSI [Volume Attributes](https://github.com/container-storage-interface/spec/blob/v0.1.0/spec.md#createvolume) if the disk resource is backed by a [Volume](https://github.com/container-storage-interface/spec/blob/v0.1.0/spec.md#terminology) from a CSI plugin.
-This field must not be set by framweworks.
+This field must not be set by frameworks.

 ### Storage Pool